Anti-Slavery Statement

 Introduction from Frank Millar, Chief Executive Officer

-Centre for Process Innovation (CPI) understands that modern slavery and human trafficking are growing concerns, and risk is present in every country, whether industrialised, developed or in transition.
+Centre for Process Innovation Limited (CPI) understands that modern slavery and human trafficking are growing concerns, and risk is present in every country, whether industrialised, developed or in transition.
 CPI has a zero-tolerance approach to modern slavery and human trafficking of any kind, and we continue to work to prevent modern slavery or human trafficking in our operations and supply chains.
 We understand the importance of being aware of potential risks, however small they may be, in our business.

 Our business structure